 What training is covered in the program?

 The Leadership Academy program is divided into three separate yet cohesive formal training workshops.
-These include sessions on:
+The theme of each workshop is:

-Additionally, several hour-long informal Exploring Leadership Series training opportunities will be offered, to both peerLA and teamLA Cohorts, over the course of the academic year to supplement the above trainings.
-These will focus on complimentary topics to those offered in the curriculum-based formal workshops.
-Opportunities for mentoring, networking events and professional development tools will also be available to participants.
+Additionally, several "brown bag" style Exploring Leadership Series (ELS) sessions will be offered throughout the year to supplement the workshops.
+These are typically skill-based sessions, guided by the input and feedback from the current cohort.
+Opportunities for coaching, networking events and professional development tools will also be available to participants.

 What is the Leadership Academy training schedule?